na-na-hi/renget/archive/EtF_Intro.md

 Alakazam snarled.
 “Lying to my face… as expected of the garbage student of that Delphox.” he sniped, already sick of the human put in front of him.

-Lliaim kept his true thoughts of Alakazam hidden to keep the peace as he finished cramming all his unsorted paperwork into the desk drawer, Lliam said, “As you can see, I’m very busy, so make this quick and tell me why you’re here.”
+Lliam kept his true thoughts of Alakazam hidden to keep the peace as he finished cramming all his unsorted paperwork into the desk drawer, Lliam said, “As you can see, I’m very busy, so make this quick and tell me why you’re here.”

 Chatot, waiting for this moment all day, could barely contain his excitement as declared, “We’re here to shut you down!”